-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Congressional District 3

 Democrats have long wanted to knock off GOP Rep. Erik Paulsen, who has held this west metro House seat since 2009.
 Despite millions of Trump-related attack ads directed at him in 2016, Paulsen skated to a double-digit win.
-Democrats, who think the path back to a House majority runs through suburban districts like this one, hope Dean Phillips, a wealthy entrepreneur, can finally unseat Paulsen.
+Democrats, who think the path back to a House majority runs through suburban districts like this one, hope Dean Phillips, a wealthy entrepreneur who earned the DFL nomination, can finally unseat Paulsen.

 Republican

-- Erik Paulsen
+- Erik Paulsen Incumbent

 Erik Paulsen, first elected to Congress in 2008, is seeking his sixth term representing the 3rd District.
 The former Minnesota state legislator is a member of the House Ways and Means committee and a top target for national Democrats.